Maulidito/restapi-bus/README.md

 ![Message Queue System](./image/microservice.drawio.png)

-~~ no longer using sendgrid~~
+no longer using sendgrid

 The goal of Email service is send a ticket bus to email user.
-If we see the image i use message queue for connecting to email service and rest api, and i user SendGrid Api to handle delivery email.
+If we see the image i use message queue for connecting to email service and rest api, and ~~i user SendGrid Api~~ smtp gmail to handle delivery email.
 The technology message queue is using [RabbitMq](https://rabbitmq.com/)

 The flow email service work: